RaphaelKarg/Laptop-Home-Server/README.md

 * **🌍 Secure Remote Access (Zero-Trust):** Eliminating the risks of traditional port forwarding by utilizing **Tailscale** (Mesh VPN) for encrypted remote access and management—allowing family members to safely connect to home services from anywhere—and **Playit.gg** (Reverse Tunneling) to safely expose local game servers.
 * **🎮 Entertainment Hub:** Self-hosting a centralized media library for family movie nights via **Jellyfin** (Media Server) and managing a dedicated Minecraft Game Server for recreation through the **Crafty Controller** web interface.

-Ultimately, this homelab serves as a centralized hub—indexed by a custom static dashboard hosted on **Netlify**—demonstrating how enterprise-grade network management, stringent data privacy, and diverse digital services can be successfully consolidated to elevate the digital lifestyle of a modern household.
+Ultimately, this homelab serves as a centralized hub demonstrating how enterprise-grade network management, stringent data privacy, and diverse digital services can be successfully consolidated to elevate the digital lifestyle of a modern household.

 ---